aabiddanda/Cannings_Model_Approximations/README.md

 Cannings Model Deviations
 -------------------------

-Rotation project to explore deviations from the Coalescent when using the Moran Model.
+Rotation project to explore deviations from the Coalescent under various discrete-time Models.

-Hope to further explore rates of deviation from the coalescent in more general exchangeable models where we can set birth and death rates in overlapping generations.
+Current directions include:

+1. Quantifying Deviations from the Coalescent between the Wright-Fisher Model and the Moran Model

+2.

+For more information on either of these directions please see the [doc] folder